jbestie/xmlparser/scripts/README.txt

 1.2 Installation of already built application
 a.
 Just copy application-directory wherever you want and start runMe-script sh/bat - depends on your platform

+Also you should have defined the JAVA_HOME variable in your environment, have permissions to specified folders and feel good.

 === 2.
 CONFIGURE APPLICATION TO START ===
 Application provides the clean help output and still if you don't like to read output in console (like me) here you are the basic configuration parameters: